cecilidw/aisec/README.md

 ### [TODO]

+1. In **Step 2** give instruction which pay plan should be chosen: Basic or Enterprise
-1. Add **Step 6** with explanation of test case run
+2. Add **Step 6** with explanation of test case run
-2. Add **Step 7** how to create model and get the endpoint URL to use for security actions
+3. Add **Step 7** how to create model and get the endpoint URL to use for security actions

 ## Useful links and presentation for AiSec example